The March 8 Fund

 The GRÓ GEST March 8 Fund finances projects promoting gender equality and social justice, led by GEST alumni.
 Through the fund, GEST issues calls for proposals that focus on advancing gender equality and promoting gender transformative approaches to achieve social change.

-The last deadline for submissions is on Monday, 29 April 2024.
-Proposal and budget must be sent to gest@hi.is, CC to tbs@hi.is and vediso@hi.is.
+The last deadline for submissions is on Sunday, 19 April 2025.
+Proposal and budget must be sent to gest@hi.is, CC to tbs@hi.is with the subject line "March 8 Fund 2026".
+Applications not sent to both of these email addresses or with a different subject line may be lost and not considered.

 Eligibility criteria

-To be eligible for funding, the project in question must:
+To be eligible for funding in 2026, proposed projects must:

-1. Be initiated and managed by alumni of the GEST programme, who must function as main applicants and those ultimately responsible for implementing the project.
+• Be initiated and managed from start to finish by alumni of the GEST programme, who must function as main applicants and those ultimately responsible for implementing the project.

-2. Be carried out in a country that features on the last updated DAC List of ODA Recipients.
-Priority is given to projects carried out in least developed, low income and lower middle income countries.
+• Be carried out in a least developed, low income, or lower middle income country featuring on the last updated DAC List of ODA Recipients.

 Funding will not be granted for: